BLCK-B/MusicReleaseTracker/CONTRIBUTING.md

 ## Distribution

-If you *need* distribution details, ask or refer to [blog (2024)](https://blck-b.github.io/post/java-native-pipe/).

 `cd vue` `npm run build` - build frontend static files

 `./gradlew bootJar` - build executable jar in `build/libs`

-`./gradlew nativeCompile` - (needs GraalVM) native backend compilation to `build/native/nativeCompile`
+`./gradlew nativeCompile` - (needs Graal JDK) native backend compilation to `build/native/nativeCompile`

 scripts in `vue/package.json` - use these to export electron

-### No-nonsense distribution

-Generate static frontend files: `npm run build`.
-Build bootJar in `build/libs/`: `./gradlew bootJar`.
-Run using args below and click through all you can - every setting, every menu.
-Ctrl+C to shut down.
-Copy whatever is in `tracing` in same dir over to `vue/buildResources/graal-tracing`.
-Push.
-Rest is handled by pipeline.

-### Tracing
+### Pipeline

-Generating graal aot `tracing` works for me only by running the generated bootJar with arguments: `java -jar -agentlib:native-image-agent=config-output-dir=tracing MRT-X.jar`
+Distribution is manually triggered in [Actions](https://github.com/BLCK-B/MusicReleaseTracker/blob/main/.github/workflows/Distribution.yml).
+Build-related resources are located in `vue/buildResources`, which is also used by the pipeline.
+No steps are needed to make a release, just run the workflow.
+App version is specified in `application.properties` and in `package.json`.